Westlake

 Westlake has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-The performance of an area is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified four projects that are expected to impact the area.
-Notable projects include the Middle Park Intersection Upgrade at Eumong Street/Riverhills Road, the Metro Middle Park Mixed-Use Redevelopment, the McLeod Country Golf Club Retirement Village, and the Centenary Motorway Upgrade Planning.
-The following list details those projects that are most likely to be relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified four projects likely affecting the region: Middle Park Intersection Upgrade (Eumong Street/Riverhills Road), Metro Middle Park Mixed-Use Redevelopment, McLeod Country Golf Club Retirement Village, and Centenary Motorway Upgrade Planning.
+The following details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.